mrcook/manic-miner/README.md

 As the game is playable most things work as expected and there are not actually that many bugs.
 Therefore it's easier to list the things that don't work:

+- Conveyor belts: interaction isn't correct.
+- GFX glitches: Sprites can 'pick up' pixels from other nearby sprites.
 - Sound.
 - Joystick support.
-- Conveyor belts: it's possible to reverse the walking direction.
-- GFX glitches: Willy picks up pixels from nearby baddies.
 - Game Over screen needs some work.
 - Performance: it's not the most performant code at the moment.